sulefrederickjohne/pfememory/README.md

 ## Description

- * isis_adjacency discovers and checks the status of ISIS adjacency for ISIS-MIB
+ * pfememory discovers and checks the status of FPC Free Next-Hop Nd Firewall for JUNIPER-PFE-MIB

 ## Development